RockitBootcamp/Student-Resources/Glossary.md

 A piece of software (such as a [User Agent](#user-content-user-agent) / Browser) which receives information from a [server](#user-content-server).

 ## Design Pattern
-A commonly understood solution to a recurring problem
+A commonly understood solution to a recurring problem, generally in the form of a software algorithm.

 ## Directory
-Another word for “folder” as seen in Finder (OsX) or Windows Explorer (Microsoft Windows)
+Another word for "folder" as seen in Finder (OsX) or Windows Explorer (Microsoft Windows)

 ## Gecko
 The [Browser Rendering Engine](#user-content-browser-rendering-engine) of Mozilla Firefox.
 See more: http://en.wikipedia.org/wiki/Gecko_(software)